 • Property affected by Japanese Knotweed is not mortgageable

 Essentially, if the previous groundwork or construction has been completed to an acceptable standard then Knotweed will not grow ‘through solid concrete’, it does not destabilise solid foundations and it is highly, highly unlikely to ‘cause’ architectural damage.
 In fact, these claims are misleading, to say the least, and perhaps, totally untrue.

 Having said that, in a few instances, when the foundations or concrete are old, inadequately constructed and have pre-existing cracks or fractures within, then Knotweed will unquestionably exploit any weakness in its search for light and water and will rapidly establish itself, whilst exacerbating the initial fracture and potentially cause the structure to disintegrate.

 South Wales Knotweed Removal Specialists covers Carmarthen and the whole of South Wales (including Swansea, Cardiff and Newport), West Wales up to North Ceredigion & Powys and throughout South Glamorgan & Gwent.
 We also carry out contracts in the West Country, as far North as Shropshire and into the Midlands & Birmingham areas.

 We are a fully qualified Japanese Knotweed Certificated Surveyor (JKCS), family run business We specialise in controlling Japanese Knotweed, other invasive plant species and ‘general nuisance weeds’ that are found in the United Kingdom for residential premises and land development sites.

-We also provide tree services, such as pollarding, crowning, pruning, felling, through our NPTC chainsaw operators, all of whom possess a vast amount practical experience within the forestry industry.
+We also provide tree services, such as pollarding, crowning, pruning, felling, through our NPTC chainsaw operators, all of whom possess a vast amount of practical experience within the forestry industry.

 Our Qualifications & Accreditations incorporate: